 Skilled Trade Worker Shortage in the Future

 Overall, employment growth is expected to be average in construction and extraction occupations.
-The Bureau of Labor Statistics employment projections data for 2019-29 indicates that employment levels in many skilled trade industries will grow faster or much faster than average.
+The Bureau of Labor Statistics employment projections data for 2021-31 indicates that employment levels in many skilled trade industries will grow faster than average.
 That includes careers in the electrical, plumbing, and iron-working industries.

 Skilled Trades with Good Growth Potential

-Electricians - Employment of electricians is projected to grow 8 percent from 2019 to 2029, and that is much faster than the average for all occupations.
-That adds up to over 60,000 new electrician positions projected.
+Electricians - Employment of electricians is projected to grow 7 percent from 2021 to 2031, which is average for all occupations.
+That adds up to over 50,000 new electrician positions projected.

 Plumbers - Plumbers have seen a 129% growth in demand compared to pre-pandemic numbers.
 That’s according to PeopleReady’s analysis of millions of job postings.
-And according to the BLS, jobs in the plumber, pipefitter, and steamfitter trades are projected to grow 4 percent from 2019 to 2029.
+And according to the BLS, jobs in the plumber, pipefitter, and steamfitter trades are projected to grow steadily from 2021 to 2031.

 Reference and more reading: